 Release 2025.02 concludes the series of updates in Appshub, intended to address various topics:

-The new block enables direct integration of Forge by Transvalor into pSeven workflows.
-You only should specify Forge project, and the block will automatically extract available input parameters and results and present them in the UI.
+The new block enables direct integration of FORGE into pSeven workflows.
+You only should specify FORGE project, and the block will automatically extract available input parameters and results and present them in the UI.

-Choose which of them to be used and your Forge simulation is ready to be linked with for example DSE block for parametric studies and optimization or other simulation and post-processing tools.
+Choose which of them to be used and your FORGE simulation is ready to be linked with for example Design Space Exploration block for parametric studies and optimization or other simulation and post-processing tools.

 Before pSeven v2025.02 we recommended our users to integrate Simcenter Amesim using exposed parameters in the simulation model and batch-mode execution.
 Despite being a valid and generic approach, it still may not be convenient enough for daily usage.